"Adopt the pace of nature: her secret is patience."

 In the active direction, patience collapses into impatience and forcing.

-- You push for results before they're ready.
+- We push for results before they're ready.

-- You can't tolerate the messy middle of transformation.
+- We can't tolerate the messy middle of transformation.

-- You override natural timing because you think you know better.
+- We override natural timing because we think we know better.

 The Know-It-All claims efficiency.
 Underneath is anxiety—fear that if he doesn't force it, it won't happen.